The Lobby Code

 B is closing fast but has not gotten alongside by turn-in.
 A keeps the normal line to the apex, crossing in front of B. By convention this is B's problem to solve.
 The practical question is whether A should lift anyway.

 Wrong, or just stupid?
+The longer take

-Reference: how the various series and leagues set the threshold
+How the various series and leagues set the threshold

 ConventionHow much alongsideWhere measured